-Garth Ennis and Steve Dillon’s Preacher, the Bible version
+Garth Ennis and Steve Dillon’s Preacher, Bible version concept mock-up

 I love the Preacher graphic novel.
-It’s stands out as one of my favourite stories and to this day I treasure the books that were gifted to me.
+It’s stands out as one of my favourite stories and to this day I treasure the books.
+Reading this series reminded me about how entertaining and fun comics can be when they’re done well.
+Preacher inspired me so much that it helped re-launch my love for comic-collecting.

 The background story:

-As a fan and a designer, I wanted to do something that I hadn’t yet seen.
-Since I read the books (in the early 2000’s), I saw a few websites that catalogued the graphic novel really well, but I wanted to do some kind of tribute to the series – something more.
+As a fan and a graphic designer, I wanted to do something that I hadn’t seen.
+Since I read the books (in the early 2000’s), I saw a few websites that catalogued the graphic novel really well, but I wanted to do a different kind of tribute.

 I’ve always adored book layout and my partner, Trevor Parker, is a writer.
 (He’s actually the one who introduced me to the series and he’s quite a fan of the book and the Ennis-Dillon duo too.)

-In 2012, after pondering on this on and off for quite a while (I was freelancing that year) I remember itching to do something for myself.
+In 2012, after pondering on this for a while (I was freelancing that year) I remember itching to do something for myself.
 I’m pretty sure the idea hit me while I was in the shower.
 Trev was happy to re-write a couple of sequences in King James (traditional Bible) English (Trev’s an Atheist, so he had some fun with that).
-Subtracting Dillon’s artwork from the comics into simple line art wasn’t difficult.
-And I’ve had that small white Bible for years so I used it as a canvas.
+Subtracting the colour from Dillon’s artwork and using his line art wasn’t difficult.
+I took some pictures of my small white Bible and by removing the text in Photoshop, I basically created a blank canvas.

 I sent these mock-ups to Marvel executives in the hopes of hearing their feedback but I never got a response.
 Looking at this a few years later, I’m still happy with this concept.
-I still believe it would be a cool tribute to the series.
+It still stands as something I would like to see as a tribute to the series.